Please note, the campsites in the south unit of Big Eau Pleine Park have been renumbered to sites 47 to 106

 Four campgrounds within three different parks offer unique camping experiences.
 Approximately 75% of the sites are reservable in advance.
 Reservations can be made on-line, over the phone at 715.261.1566, or in person at the Park Administative Office beginning at 9 am on Monday, January 12, 2015.
 On-line reservations can be made 24 hours a day, 7 days a week beginning at 9 am on Monday, January 12, 2015.
 Call-in and in person reservations can be made beginning at 9 am on Monday, January 12, 2015.
 After that day call-in and in person reservations can be made during office hours 8am-4:30pm Monday through Friday.
 Campground Managers post red reserved tags with reservation dates on them on the posts at the end of the camping pad.
 Any site not reserved becomes available for drive-in self-registration.
 To self-register, find a campsite not reserved, fill out a self-registration envelope, and set up your camping unit.
 You must pay for and have your camping unit setup for the entire camping period beginning with the day you are at the campground completing the self-registration form until the end of the permit period.

-Camping Season: Friday, May 2 until Friday, October 31, 2014.
-Camping reservations can be made for the nights of Friday, May 1 through the night of Sunday, September 13, 2015.
-Beginning with the night of Monday, September 8 all campsites are available on a drive-in self-registration basis.
+Camping Season: Friday, May 1 until Saturday, October 31, 2015.
+Advance camping reservations can be made for the nights of Friday, May 1 through the night of Sunday, September 13, 2015.
+Beginning with the night of Monday, September 14 all campsites are available on a drive-in self-registration basis.
 Also, during the regular camping season, you may drive-in and self-register at any of the camp sites that are not reserved.
 No guarentee to have running water, or sewer service (dump station) after October 22 annually to ensure Park Operations has sufficient time to winterize park facilities that are subject to potential damage from freezing weather and to provide accurate information and consisent service to the public.
 Camping in County Forest Units